 When it comes to tree stand safety, the importance of this topic can’t be stressed enough.
 Thousands of hunters will climb into a stand on numerous occasions this fall – please make certain it’s not your last!

 Most accidents happen going in and out of the stand before people are safely strapped in.
 The good news is this can be avoided simply by using a lifeline.
-The idea behind a lifeline is to keep you connected from the moment you leave the ground until the moment you return.
+Of course, if you don’t have access to professional equipment then you would be far better off enlisting an emergency tree removal service.
+This would be a much safer alternative if you aren’t sure what you are doing.
+In any case, The idea behind a lifeline is to keep you connected from the moment you leave the ground until the moment you return.
 This eliminates the chance of falling from the tree on the ascent or descent; plus it make things easier when you get into your stand because you’re already connected.

 My favorite part of the Hunter Safety Systems lifeline isn’t the fact that they also make a double lifeline so you can have two people safely connected on the same setup.
 This is a great way to take kids hunting from a tree stand yet ensure they’ll be safe along with yourself.